Scrip: Gift cards and gift certificates

 Visa, Mastercard and American Express gift cards are initially funded by a credit card or bank account, after which the funding account and gift card are not connected to one another.

 Once the predetermined funds are consumed, the card number expires.

 A gift of a gift card, maybe in an attractive wrapper, may be seen as more socially acceptable than a gift of cash.

 It also prevents the gift being spent on something the giver views as undesirable (or used as savings).

 However, unless the gift card is obtained at a discount (paying less than the actual value of the card), buying scrip with ordinary money is arguably pointless, as it then ties up the money until it is used, and usually it may only be used at one store.

 Furthermore, not all gift cards issued are redeemed.
 In 2006, the value of unredeemed gift cards was estimated at almost US$8 billion.

 Another disadvantage of gift cards is that some issuers charge "maintenance fees" on the cards, particularly if they are not used after a certain period of time; or the card will expire after a given period of time.

 Some provinces and states in North America (e.g. California, Ontario, Massachusetts, Ohio, Washington) have enacted laws to eliminate non-use fees or expirations, but because the laws often only apply to single-merchant cards buyers have to review the gift card conditions prior to purchase to determine exact restrictions and fees.

 Additionally, if a retailer goes bankrupt, gift cards can suddenly become worthless.

 Even if stores do not close immediately, the company may stop accepting the cards.

 This became a significant issue during the 2008 financial crisis, prompting the Consumers Union to call upon the Federal Trade Commission to regulate the issue.

+Local currency

+Scrip was used extensively in prisoner-of-war camps during World War II, at least in countries that complied with the Third Geneva Convention.

+Under the Geneva Conventions, enlisted prisoners of war could be made to work and had to be paid for their labor, but not necessarily in cash.

+Since ordinary money could be used in escape attempts, they were given scrip that could only be used with the approval of camp authorities, usually only within the camps.

+The late-2000s recession inspired the creation of some new local currencies in some localities.

+Some examples include the Bristol Pound, Ithaca Hours, Detroit Community Scrip, Berkshares, and Calgary Dollars.